HTToann/HireLink-Platform/README.md

 # HireLink Platform

 A backend application designed to manage job applications and hiring workflows efficiently.
-The system is built with Java, Spring Boot, and Maven, with clean configuration, scalable project structure, and secure credential handling.
+Built using Java, Spring Boot, and Maven, with MongoDB for data persistence and WebSocket support for real-time updates.

 ## Features

-- Job application model and basic domain structure
+- Job application model and domain structure
-- RESTful backend built with Spring Boot
+- RESTful API built with Spring Boot
+- MongoDB for data storage
+- WebSocket support for real-time communication
 - Custom argument resolver for user context injection
 - S3 configuration for cloud storage integration
-- Maven Wrapper included for ease of building
+- Maven Wrapper included for easy build and run
-- Properties-based configuration (`application.properties`)
+- application.properties for environment config
-- Clean Git history without leaked secrets
+- Clean Git history with no leaked secrets
-- Ready to integrate with authentication, database, or third-party APIs

 ## Project Structure